woocommerce/woocommerce/tools/package-release/README.md

 Below are instructions for releasing using Github Workflows (recommended) and the command line.
 When releasing packages for the first time, release from the command line.

+Add some more changes to trigger multiple lints.

 ## Release packages using Github Workflows (recommended)

 ### Prepare packages